- What is infant sign language?

 Tools For Easy Learning

-Use them only after your baby is familiar with your training.
-Here are some of the common tools that can help you do that:
+Use these only after your baby is familiar with your training.
+Here are some of the most common tools used to supplement the teaching of sign language:

 - Interactive DVDs with rhymes, stories, and gestures will improve your child’s focus.

 - Use as many flashcards as possible.
-They are available in different sections such as people, foods, animals, plants, etc.
+They are available in different themes such as people, foods, animals, and plants.

 - A teaching guide is useful in case you need a special boost to your module.